What is Equitable Distribution in Divorce on Long Island, NY?

 How Do I Ensure My Divorce Distribution is Equitable?

 An experienced Long Island divorce lawyer can assist you in assessing your rights and responsibilities in your divorce, and can help to ensure that you receive everything you are entitled to under New York State law.
-The Office of Robert E. Hornberger, Esq., P.C. provides free consultations to discuss your options.
+The Office of Hornberger Verbitsky, P.C. provides free consultations to discuss your options.
 Call us at 631-923-1910 to schedule yours.

 Download our Free New York Divorce Guide